 God’s Unfolding Plan

-At a set time, an unnamed angel alerted Joseph to the fact that his future bride, Mary, was indeed the prophesied mother of the Redeemer.
+At a set time in God’s prophetic plan, an unnamed angel communicated with Joseph through a dream.
+The angelic messenger confirmed the that his fiancé, Mary, was indeed the prophesied mother of the Redeemer of Israel.

 ‘Joseph, son of David, do not be afraid to take to you Mary your wife, for that which is conceived in her is of the Holy Spirit.
 And she will bring forth a Son, and you shall call His name Jesus, for He will save His people from their sins.’”